-At the end of each fiscal year, our chief executive officer reviews the performance of the other executive officers and presents his conclusions and recommendations to the Committee.
-At that time and throughout the year, the Committee also evaluates the performance of our chief executive officer, which is measured in substantial part against our consolidated financial performance.
-In the first quarter of 2016, the Committee then assessed the overall functioning of our compensation plans against our goals, and determined whether any changes to the allocation of compensation elements, or the structure or level of any particular compensation element, were warranted.

-In connection with this process, our Committee generally establishes the elements of our short-term cash incentive plan for the upcoming year.
+Generally, at the end of each annual evaluation period, our Chief Executive Officer reviews the performance of the other executive officers and presents his conclusions and recommendations to the Committee.
+At that time and throughout the year, the Committee also evaluates the performance of our Chief Executive Officer, which is measured in substantial part against our consolidated financial performance.
+In the first quarter of our fiscal year, the Committee typically establishes the elements of our short-term cash incentive plan for the upcoming year.
 With respect to newly hired employees, our practice is typically to approve equity grants at the first meeting of the Committee following such employee's hire date.
 We do not have any program, plan or practice to time equity award grants in coordination with the release of material non-public information.
 From time to time, additional equity awards may be granted to executive officers during the fiscal year.
+As discussed in the Executive Summary, the Committee deferred making equity grants with respect to 2017 in order to make such grants in connection with the broader changes to our compensation program.